rabin-nyaundi/flask_flights/README.md

 # flask_flights

-# simple flask app for booking flights with local postgresql.
+simple flask app for booking flights with local database postgresql.
-# View flights and passengers in the flight
+View flights and passengers in the flight